xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Hard Limiter Peak
 -----------------

-Will run :ref:`lim_peak` and clip the result if it's above the threshold.
+Will run :ref:`lim_peak` and clip the result if it's still above the threshold.

 .. doxygenfunction:: adsp_hard_limiter_peak